duniter/duniter/doc/HTTP_API.md

 #### `parameters`

-> TODO: rewrite this method

 **Goal**

-GET the synchronization parameters used by this node.
+GET the monetary parameters used by this node.

 **Parameters**